TadeoRiganti/personal-website/README.md

       b.
 Add a "Skip to content" at the very start of every webpage.

+      c.
+Dropdown menus MUST be clicked (or use the key 'enter') to display the submenu.
+      This way keyboard navigation users don't have to tab all the menu.
+Avoid adding a hover feature as long as you don't want to do extra work with accesibility issues.
+More info [here](https://blog.pope.tech/2024/01/30/how-to-create-accessible-navigations-and-sub-menus/)

 2. Screen reader:

       a.
 Heavy usage of ARIA attributes.